Will Purdue cover the spread vs. Illinois? Betting Trends, Record ATS

 - The Boilermakers put up 85.4 points per game, 19.9 more points than the 65.5 the Fighting Illini give up.

-- The Fighting Illini score an average of 83.9 points per game, 16.9 more points than the 67.0 the Boilermakers allow.
+- The Fighting Illini put up an average of 83.9 points per game, 16.9 more points than the 67 the Boilermakers allow to opponents.

-- Illinois is 6-3 against the spread and 10-1 overall when it scores more than 67.0 points.
+- When it scores more than 67 points, Illinois is 6-3 against the spread and 10-1 overall.

 Bet on this or any college basketball matchup at BetMGM